 From time to time, Bede organises events to raise its profile, raise funds and bring the community together with our own supporters and beneficiaries.
 Our AGM, our annual Summer and Christmas Fetes organised by the Learning Disabilities service, and the annual Summer Fun day, organised by our Youth Project are part of our core programme.
 Each of these events generally attracts over 100 people from all sections of the community.
-In 2017 we were honoured to be invited to provide refreshments at one of the open afternoons at Lambeth Palace Gardens.
-Our stalls created volunteer and training opportunities for many of our Learning Disabilities service participants, and our promotion of the afternoon amongst our own networks meant that many local people from Bermondsey and Rotherhithe were among the 645 who visited the Gardens, most of whom were doing so for the first time.
-It was such a successful afternoon that Bede has been invited back again in 2018
+In 2018 we were again honoured to be invited to provide refreshments at one of the open afternoons at Lambeth Palace Gardens.
+Our stalls created volunteer and training opportunities for many of our Learning Disabilities service participants, and our promotion of the afternoon amongst our own networks meant that many local people from Bermondsey and Rotherhithe were among the several hundred people who visited the Gardens, most of whom were doing so for the first time.
+To mark the 80 years since Bede's foundation in 1938, the Choir of Clare College, Cambridge returned to St Mary's, Rotherhithe to perform an Advent concert for Bede.
+Over 100 people attended the evening and made donations to support Bede's work.